kaenugget/RAG-LLM-demo/README.md

 - [X] Show relevant Excel Table based on question
 - [X] Fix excel table out of chatbot width, unable to side scroll
 - [X] Implement Answer grader agent logic
-- [X] Decouple DB with main container
+- [X] Decouple DB with main container using aws S3
-- [X] Reduce number of containers with muti-stage builds
+- [X] Reduce number of containers with multi-stage builds
 - [X] Include unit tests
 - [X] Use local stack and boto3 to integrate with AWS
 - [X] Implement parallel processing such as using threadpool etc.